jdomdev/bizflow-springboot-microservices-react/README.md

 - **Reporting and Analytics**: Generate reports for expense and inventory data.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for more details.
+With this update, it is specified that the application is under the **GPLv3** license.
+This informs contributors and users that they can modify and redistribute the software under the terms of this license.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.